HarrisonOates/meetcode/items/report.md

 ## Summary of Known Errors and Bugs

-1. *Exiting and re-entering the same direct message conversation*
+1. Exiting and re-entering the same direct message conversation
    - If a user exits a direct message conversation, and then re-enters it, it will no longer automatically refresh (e.g. likes will not update).
 This is due to a bug in how the user interface manages the direct message conversations.
    - In this state, if the user sends a message to another user who is currently logged into the app and viewing the same direct message conversation, their app may crash
    - There may be other instabilities when the app is in this state

-2. *Star count in the home page*
+2. Star count in the home page
    - The star count of a user in the home page is initially not reflected until other fragment has been visited.
    - This has negligible consequence, as users can simply click home button to refresh.
    - The count also gets replaced by a back arrows once the language has been switched.
    - But again, this does not lead to any real issue, as their star counts can be checked in their account menu.
    - This bug also does not relate to any of the basic or general features

-3. *Bug 4: Clicking discussion posts doesn't take you to discussion post*
+3. Clicking discussion posts doesn't take you to discussion post*
    - Discussion post results from the search do not take you to the discussion post, as this part of the UI was not implemented

-4. *Bug 5: Searching topics at the same time as questions crashes app*
+4. Searching topics at the same time as questions crashes app*
    - An originally intended feature of narrowing search results by searching for topics at the same time as discussion posts causes the app to crash
    - This is because the discussion post UI code was originally planned for, but later reverted, as such, testing was not done as comprehensively on an unintended feature

 ## Testing Summary